2020 Official Rules Bass Pro Shops Open Series

 a.
 Off Limits;

 i.
 Divisional Qualifying and Area Championship Events.
-No off limits.
+There is no off limits and no official practice days.

 ii.
 Ray Scott Championship – Off limits will be set to approximately 30 days prior to the first day of practice.
 Qualified anglers will be notified of the exact off limits and official practice dates.

 b.
-Practice/Assistance – During the official practice period, contestants may only pre-fish alone, with a member of his/her immediate family, another contestant of the tournament, a sponsor of American Bass Anglers or a member of American Bass Anglers staff.
+Practice/Assistance – During the practice for an event, contestants may only pre-fish alone, with a member of his/her immediate family, another contestant of the tournament, a sponsor of American Bass Anglers or a member of American Bass Anglers staff.
 Contestants may not receive assistance from anyone other than another contestant for the purpose of locating or catching fish during competition days.
-During official practice and event, competitors may not "SKIN DIVE" OR "SCUBA DIVE" in the tournament waters.
+Buying or bartering for fishing locations is prohibited.
+During practice and event, competitors may not "SKIN DIVE" OR "SCUBA DIVE" in the tournament waters.
 Contestants are not allowed to practice after the start of the tournament briefings.

 d.
 Hole Sitting; During Tournament hours, the practice of “hole-sitting” is strictly prohibited in all events.
 Competitors may not follow non-competitor’s boats for the purpose of a non-competitor assisting in locating fish.